sebastianovide/PlasticPatrolWeb/README.md

 If you want to bump a major vesion include "major" or "BREAKING CHANGE" in a commit message Minor version include the string "feat" or "minor" Anything else will be a patch version

+# Translation

+Translation is based on i18next.
+The setting file is at src/custom/i18n.tsx.

+Each language has its JSON file under src/locales directory.
+Please follow the format in en.json to create new language JSON file.
+If the language JSON file does not exist yet, the fallback language is English.

+To check if the translation works, please change the preferred language order in browser or mobile phone.